mahbub230208/mahbub_e_elahi.github.io/README.md

-# mahbub_e_elahi.github.io
+# mahbub_e_elahi

-# Lectuer in Northern University of Business and Technology Khulna

-# Part time Lectuer in Khulna University

 ### Work Experince

+Lectuer in Northern University of Business and Technology Khulna

+Part time Lectuer in Khulna University

 ### Projects that I have worked  on